 - New mothers when returning to work have certain rights, including breastfeeding rights.
 A new risk assessment is needed to be done which looks out for the same health and safety risks from the assessment done when an employee first informs an employer they are pregnant

-- Risks to be assessed are making sure still that there’s no heavy lifting or carrying, long working hours, exposure to toxic substances or sitting for long periods of time.
+- Risks to be assessed are making sure still that there’s no heavy lifting or carrying, long working hours, exposure to toxic substances or sitting at an office desk for long periods of time.
 Added to this, is making sure there is space for mums who are breastfeeding to lie down and rest if they need to

 - Breastfeeding mums at work can also express milk at work and employers should provide a suitable private space for breastfeeding employees.
 Guidelines are to make sure a clean and comfortable room is provided with a lockable door (not a toilet).
 A pregnancy office chair could be provided